basho/riak_kv/docs/NextGenREPL.md

 In the final implementation of replication prior to the end of Basho, the replication services were based on:

-* A real-time replication solution which tried to reliably (i.e. handling failure and back-pressure) queue and send updates from one cluster to another;
+* A real-time replication solution which tries to reliably (i.e. handling failure and back-pressure) queue and send updates from one cluster to another;

-* A key-listing full-synchronisation feature that would allow for reconciliation between clusters - that had significant resource overheads, and in large clusters would take many hours to complete.
+* A key-listing full-synchronisation feature allows for reconciliation between clusters - that has significant resource overheads, and in large clusters will take many hours to complete.

-* An AAE-based full-synchronisation mechanism that could be run with substantially lower overheads, and in shorter time, than the key-listing full-sync mechanism - but which would frequently fail (in some cases impacting the availability of the cluster on which it was run).
+* An alternative full-synchronisation service that reuses the intra-cluster active anti-entropy feature.
+The AAE-based full-sync is much more efficient than key-listing full-sync, but will frequently fail (in some cases impacting the availability of the cluster on which it was run).
 Note that the AAE-based full-sync was never released by basho other than as a *technical preview*.

 These replication mechanisms had some key limitations:

-* `riak_repl` could not be reliably used to replicate between clusters of [different ring-sizes](https://docs.riak.com/riak/kv/2.2.3/using/reference/v3-multi-datacenter/architecture/index.html#restrictions) - meaning that data migrations necessary for customers with ring-size expansion needs had to be handled by bespoke customer application planning and logic (following the deprecation of the unreliable ring-resizing feature).
+* `riak_repl` cannot be reliably used to replicate between clusters of [different ring-sizes](https://docs.riak.com/riak/kv/2.2.3/using/reference/v3-multi-datacenter/architecture/index.html#restrictions) - meaning that data migrations necessary for customers with ring-size expansion needs had to be handled by bespoke customer application planning and logic (following the deprecation of the unreliable ring-resizing feature).

-* `riak_repl` could only be used for complete replication between clusters, partial replication rules (e.g. replicating an individual bucket or bucket-type) could not be configured.
-Paradoxically although only complete replication could be configured, some types of data could not be replicated, so partial replication may be the unexpected outcome of configuring total replication.
+* `riak_repl` can only be used for complete replication between clusters, partial replication rules (e.g. replicating an individual bucket or bucket-type) cannot be configured.
+Paradoxically although only complete replication can be configured, some types of data could not be replicated, so partial replication may be the unexpected outcome of configuring total replication.

-* `riak_repl` led to unnecessary bi-directional replication, with full-sync replication only able to tell differences between sites and not consider causal context, meaning that out-of-date data would potentially be needlessly sent to a more up-to-date cluster.
+* `riak_repl` leads to unnecessary bi-directional replication, with full-sync replication only able to tell differences between sites and not consider causal context, meaning that out-of-date data may potentially be needlessly sent to a more up-to-date cluster.

-* The partial reliability of real-time replication generated complexity, delay in replication, and failures in operation - but the reliability was necessary due to the limited reliability and high cost of full-sync replication.
+* The partial reliability of real-time replication generated complexity, delays in replication, and failures in operation - but the reliability is necessary due to the limited reliability and high cost of full-sync replication.

 ## Concept of an Enhanced Replication Solution

 The starting point for enhancing replication was to consider an improved full-sync solution: one that can reconcile between clusters quickly, reliably and at low resource cost.
 With an improved full-sync solution, the real-time replication solution can be significantly simplified - as it may discard deltas in some failure scenarios protected by the knowledge that eventual consistency will be maintained in a timely manner through the full-sync process.

 The building block for an efficient full-sync solution is the [`kv_index_tictactree`](https://github.com/martinsumner/kv_index_tictactree) project.
-This is intended to provide an alternative to Riak's [`hashtree`](https://github.com/basho/riak_core/blob/develop-2.9/src/hashtree.erl) anti-entropy mechanism (and the source of the functionality of its AAE-based full-synchronisation service).
-However, in features it differs from the current Riak hashtree solution in that:
+This is intended to provide an alternative to Riak's [`hashtree`](https://github.com/basho/riak_core/blob/develop-2.9/src/hashtree.erl) anti-entropy mechanism, for both intra-cluster and inter-cluster reconciliation and repair.
+The features of kv_index_hashtree differs from the current Riak hashtree solution in that:

-* It is designed to be always on and available, even during tree rebuilds and exchanges - so need to request locks, or wait for locks before completing a process.
+* It is designed to be always on and available, even during tree rebuilds and exchanges - so need to request, wait-for and retain locks to complete anti-entropy processes.

 * The [merkle trees](https://en.wikipedia.org/wiki/Merkle_tree) generated are mergeable by design, and can be built incrementally (without requiring first a full list of keys and hashes to be produced ahead of the tree build).
-This allows for cluster-wide trees to be created through coverage queries, so that clusters with different internal structures can be compared.
+This allows for cluster-wide trees to be created through coverage queries.
+Clusters with different internal structures can then be compared, even where cache trees within the cluster are aligned with those structures.

-* The supporting key-store is key-ordered, but accelerated for lookups by hashtree (merkle tree) structure, meaning that it can be used for key-range and by-bucket queries as we well as servicing hashtree-related queries.
+* The supporting key-store is ordered by key and not arranged according to the hashtree structure of the merkle trees.
+The implementation does have acceleration for lookups by hashtree structure though, meaning that it can be used for key-range and by-bucket queries but still serve hashtree related queries with sufficient efficiency.

 * The supporting key-store is accelerated for query by modified date, so it is possible to build dynamic trees not just for key ranges or buckets, but also for ranges of modified times e.g. resolve entropy issues in objects sent in the past hour.